What is ENO Breathe?

 No prior experience or interest in singing is required to take part in ENO Breathe.

 ENO Breathe is not a choir or singing group.
 It is a social prescribing (non-clinical) intervention that uses singing techniques to aid recovery from COVID-19.

 ENO Breathe offers participants:

-- An initial one-to-one online conversation with a member of our ENO Breathe team to discuss your suitability to the programme, introduce you to the work we will be doing and answer any questions you might have.
+- An initial one-to-one online conversation with ENO Breathe session leaders to discuss participants’ suitability for the programme, explain what the programme involves, and answer any questions you might have.

-- Six weekly group online workshop sessions, led by an ENO vocal specialist.
-Workshops will encourage participants to take part in exercises and activities especially designed to support breathing control, providing tools for self-management of breath and anxiety.
+- Six weekly group online workshop sessions, led by a professional singer from the ENO encourage participants to take part in exercises and activities specifically designed to support breathing control, providing tools for self-management of breath and anxiety.

-- Access to bespoke online digital resources, designed to support you between sessions.
-These will include exercises, song sheets and audio and video materials, especially recorded by the ENO for participants on the programme.
+- Access to bespoke online digital resources, designed to support participants between sessions.
+These include exercises, song sheets and audio and video materials, especially recorded by the ENO for participants on the programme.